xiangfei2017/Riemann/docs/source/neural_network_modules.rst

 Dropout Layer
 -------------

-Dropout layer prevents overfitting by randomly deactivating neurons:
+Dropout layer prevents overfitting by randomly deactivating neurons.
+It is a commonly used regularization technique.

+**Purpose**:

+- Prevents neural network overfitting and improves model generalization
+- Randomly sets some neuron outputs to zero during training, forcing the network to learn more robust feature representations
+- Commonly used after fully connected layers, especially in deep networks

 **Parameters**:

-- ``p``: Dropout probability, default 0.5
+- ``p``: Dropout probability, default 0.5, representing the probability of each neuron being dropped

 **Usage Example**: